pandosme/flows-1/README.md

 # flows
-A collection of reusable flows when building integration solutions
+A collection of example flows that demonstrates things you can do fro educational purposes.